Yup-io/yup_docs/docs/lists.md

 # Lists

-Lists are made up of customizable rankings based on Yup opinions.
-Find the smartest Twitter accounts, the funniest reddit posts, the most knowledgeable professors, and much more by toggling the list variables.
-Customize the site, subject, and category to find what you're looking for.
-Lists are totally public––you don't need a Yup account to use it!
-Learn more here.
+Lists aggregate Yupster's opinions into rankings to help you find the best of what’s been rated on Yup.
+Find the smartest people on Twitter, the funniest Reddit posts, the most knowledgeable professors, and more flipping through our lists.
+Lists are totally public––you don’t need a Yup account to use it!
+Filter by site, subject, and category to find what you’re looking for.

 <p align="center" color="#fafafa">
   <img align="center" class="rounded-img" src="media/yuplists.gif"></img>